Poor Handmaids of Jesus Christ: In the United States

-The first parochial school the sisters took charge of was that of St. Paul's in Fort Wayne, of which they took charge on 6 October, 1869.
+The first parochial school the sisters took charge of was that of St. Paul's in Fort Wayne, of which they took charge on 6 October 1869.
 They also engaged in private nursing, caring for the sick in their homes.
 St. Vincent's Orphan Asylum, also in Fort Wayne, came under their care in 1887.
-St.Roch's Sanatarium for consumption opened in 1899; Holy Family Hospital in La Porte, Indiana in 1900.
+St. Roch's Sanatarium for consumption opened in 1899; Holy Family Hospital in La Porte, Indiana in 1900.
 They were also active in the dioceses of Belleville and Alton.

-The sisters were introduced to the local community by Father Edward Koenig, pastor of St. Paul's Church at Fort Wayne.
-In due course Father Koenig remained as 'advisor' with the sisters at their newly established Motherhouse in Fort Wayne, serving as a liaison between the sisters and the bishop.
-He fulfilled this function for three consecutive bishops of the Fort Wayne diocese (John Henry Luers, Joseph Gregory Dwenger and Joseph Rademacher) until his death on January 22, 1898.
+The sisters were introduced to the local community by Edward Koenig, pastor of St. Paul's Church at Fort Wayne.
+In due course, Koenig remained as an advisor with the sisters at their newly established motherhouse in Fort Wayne, serving as a liaison between the sisters and the bishop.
+He fulfilled this function for three consecutive bishops of the Fort Wayne diocese (John Henry Luers, Joseph Gregory Dwenger and Joseph Rademacher) until his death on 22 January 1898.

-In October 1868, the Vicar General of Chicago, Fr.
-Peter Fischer, asked for three Sisters to serve in a German orphanage on the north side of Chicago.
-On November 10, 1868, they began their ministry at Angel Guardian Orphanage.
+In October 1868, the vicar general of Chicago, Peter Fischer, asked for three sisters to serve in a German orphanage on the north side of Chicago.
+On 10 November 1868, they began their ministry at Angel Guardian Orphanage.
 The orphanage closed in 1978.

-In the early 1920s the Motherhouse in America moved from Fort Wayne, Indiana to Donaldson.
-In 1937 the Poor Handmaids established Ancilla College as an extension of DePaul University to train candidates and novices.
-In 1966 Ancilla became a two-year private junior college.
-In 2021 Ancilla College merged into Marian University.
+In the early 1920s, the motherhouse in America moved from Fort Wayne, Indiana to Donaldson.
+In 1937, the Poor Handmaids established Ancilla College as an extension of DePaul University to train candidates and novices.
+In 1966, Ancilla became a two-year private junior college.
+In 2021, Ancilla College merged into Marian University.

-The American Province is headquartered in Donaldson, Indiana.
+The American province is headquartered in Donaldson, Indiana.